Particle identification: ΔE–E and ΔE–ΔE–E methods

+Detector-stacks like these are commonly called 'telescopes', and a common configuration consists of using one or two Silicon Surface Barrier Detector (SSBD) followed by a Scintilattion detector (like CsI(Tl)), where the remaiing energy of the particle will be fully deposited.

 Time of flight

 Time-of-flight detectors determine charged particle velocity by measuring the time required to travel from the interaction point to the time-of-flight detector, or between two detectors.
 The ability to distinguish particle types diminishes as the particle velocity approaches its maximum allowed value, the speed of light, and thus is efficient only for particles with a small Lorentz factor.

 Cherenkov detectors

 Cherenkov radiation is emitted by a charged particle when it passes through a material with a speed greater than c/n, where n is the index of refraction of the material.
 The angle of the photons with respect to the charged particle's direction depends on velocity.
 A number of Cherenkov detector geometries have been used.

 Photons

-Photons are identified because they leave all their energy in a detector's electromagnetic calorimeter, but do not appear in the tracking chamber (see, for example, ATLAS Inner Detector) because they are neutral.
-A neutral pion which decays inside the EM calorimeter can replicate this effect.
+Photons are identified because they can deposit energy inside the active volume of a detector.
+This energy deposition is punctual, and can happen according to different mechanisms, such as Compton scattering, pair production, or photoelectric effect.